Stem Cell Technology

-Stem cells retain the capacity to self renew as well as to produce progeny with a restricted mitotic potential and restricted range of distinct types of differentiated cell they give rise to.
-The formation of blood cells also called haematopoiesis is the classical example of concept of stem cells.
+Stem cells retain the capacity to self-renew as well as to produce progeny with a restricted mitotic potential and restricted range of distinct types of differentiated cells they give rise to.
+The formation of blood cells, also called haematopoiesis, is the classical example of the concept of stem cells.
 Indirect assay methods were developed to identify the haematopoietic stem cells.
-The process of haematopoeis is occurs in the spleen and bone marrow in mouse.
-In human beings about 100,000 haematopoietic stem cells produce one billion RBC, one billion platelets, one million T-cells, one million B cells per kg body weight per day.
+The process of haematopoiesis occurs in the spleen and bone marrow in mice.
+In human beings, about 100,000 haematopoietic stem cells produce one billion RBCs, one billion platelets, one million T-cells, and one million B-cells per kg body weight per day.

 Stem Cell Research